syncfusion-content/winui-docs/winui/Pyramid-Chart/Getting-Started.md

 ## Enable data labels

-The [DataLabelSettings]() property of [PyramidChart]() can be used to enable data labels to improve the readability of the Pyramid chart.
+The [DataLabelSettings]() property of [PyramidChart]() can be used to enable data labels to improve the readability of the pyramid chart.
 By default, the label visibility is set to `False`.

 {% tabs %}